alelavelli/advent-of-code-template/README.md

     todo!()
 }
 ```
-Test module allow to test the functions with the example file provided by the problem instructions.
+Test module allows to test the functions with the example file provided by the problem instructions.